Welcome back to your Consultant track

 What to learn: Consultants are paid to be brave, not just helpful.
 Smart challenge builds respect.

-Ask Velora for AdviceMoving from consultant to senior levels means mastering execution while showing leadership potential, influencing beyond your workstream, and driving meaningful client engagement.
-Here’s how to know you’re ready for the next step.
+Moving from consultant to senior levels means mastering execution while showing leadership potential, influencing beyond your workstream, and driving meaningful client engagement.

-You don’t just execute—you define what matters, shape the problem-solving path, and align effort to impact.
+You don't just execute.
+You define what matters, shape the problem-solving path, and align effort to impact.

-You anticipate needs, manage ambiguity, and adjust direction based on real-time signals—without waiting for instruction.
+You anticipate needs, manage ambiguity, and adjust direction based on real-time signals without waiting for instruction.

-You synthesize evidence into actions and consistently bring “so what” clarity to the team and client alike.
+You synthesize evidence into actions and consistently bring 'so what' clarity to the team and client alike.

-You contribute with confidence in stakeholder meetings—navigating questions, shaping dialogue, and building trust directly.
+You contribute with confidence in stakeholder meetings, navigating questions, shaping dialogue, and building trust directly.

 You own timelines, coach junior teammates, manage interlocks, and hit quality on first pass.
 You make your lead's job easier.